Rhythm and Brews

 Two days of beer, live music, food and fun.

 Join us for our first Rhythm and Brews festival at The Moors National Park Centre in Danby.
 Two days of beers, live music, local food stalls and children's activities for all the family to enjoy.
-Held in the Centre grounds, come and taste delicious food from over 12 local producers, sample the finest local beers from 15 breweries, enjoy cooking demonstrations, blacksmith demonstrations, children's entertainment and the funkiest live music on Saturday night to get you in the festival spirit.
+Held in the Centre grounds, come and taste delicious food from over 12 local producers, sample the finest local beers from 15 breweries, enjoy blacksmith demonstrations, children's entertainment and the funkiest live music on Saturday night to get you in the festival spirit.

 Details on breweries will be available soon.